 - If left untreated, heatstroke can result in death

-If you determine that your pet does have heatstroke you should contact your veterinarian immediately.
-You will need to handle your pet with extreme care.
-For example, making them too cold, or making them cold too quickly, can cause problems such as an increased risk of shock or hypothermia.
-The latter will cause the blood vessels to constrict, making blood flow difficult and prevent your pet from actually being able to cool down.
+The first thing you should do if your pet is suffering from heatstroke is to contact your veterinarian immediately.
+Next, you will need to handle your pet with extreme care.
+For instance, making them too cold, or too cold too quickly, can trigger problems like an increased risk of shock or hypothermia.
+The latter will cause the blood vessels to tighten, decreasing blood flow and preventing your pet from being able to cool down.

-In the case of small pets, you will want to wet their paws and ears with cool water.
-Wetting the fur will also help as it will imitate the process of sweating.
-It is especially important to cool small pets down slowly, otherwise, there’s an increased risk of life-threatening complications.
-Once you’ve brought their temperature down some, wrap them in a wet towel gently and loosely to keep them cool while you transport them to a local emergency veterinary hospital.
+For small pets, wet their paws and ears with cool water.
+Next, wet the fur as it will mimic the process of sweating.
+It is especially important to slowly cool small pets because there is a heightened risk of life-threatening complications.
+Once their temperature has started to normalize, gently wrap them in a wet towel to keep them cool while you transport them to the closest emergency veterinary hospital.

-Caring for larger pets is similar.
-You will want to bring your pet’s body temperature down to a safe level (about 103° F) by wetting their fur with cool water or by using cloths wet with cool water placed in key locations such as the back of the head and the armpits.
-Allow them to drink water or lick ice if they are thirsty, but do not give them cold water or try to force them to drink.
-You can use a children’s re-hydration drink or add a little salt to their water to help restore minerals lost from overheating.
+For larger pets, the process is similar.
+Saturate their fur with cool water or use wet cloths to place at the back of the head and armpits to bring their body temperature down to a safe level of about 103° F. Let them drink water or lick ice if they are thirsty.
+However, don’t give them cold water or try to force them to drink.
+A good trick is to try a children’s re-hydration drink or add a little salt to their water.
+This will help restore electrolytes and minerals lost from overheating.
 Once they are at a normal temperature, dry your pet thoroughly to prevent hypothermia and bring them to an emergency veterinarian immediately.

-If you’ve found your pet unconscious and are unable to wake them, bathe them in cool water, being careful not to let water get into their nose or mouth, as this can result in aspirated pneumonia.
-Bring them to an emergency veterinary hospital as quickly as possible, and if you can, put a cold pack against their belly during transport.
-Frozen water bottles or bags of frozen vegetables can double for an ice pack.
+If your pet is unconscious, bathe them in cool water.
+This is a delicate process, and you must make sure to not to let water get into their nose or mouth as this can result in aspirated pneumonia.
+When transporting them to your nearest emergency veterinary hospital, keep some type of cold pack against their belly.
+Frozen water bottles or bags of frozen vegetables can be used an ice pack.

-Once you’ve brought your pet to us, we offer an array of services to meet the specific needs of your pet.
+Once your pet is in the hands of our veterinary team, we offer an array of services to meet the specific needs of your pet.
+Including: